 Under the 2006 Education Regulations the school is legally required to register pupils twice daily.
-Registers are marked in the morning between 08:40 and 09:00 and in the afternoon at 11:45am and 1:15pm (split Academic Review).
+Registers are marked in the morning between 08:40 and 08:55 and in the afternoon between 12pm and 1:15pm (split Academic Review).
 It is essential that all pupils are registered on both occasions.

 Year Group PM Registration Time

-7 11:45am
+7 12pm

-8 12:30am
+8 12.40pm

-9 11:45am
+9 12pm

-10 11:45am
+10 12pm

-11 12:30pm
+11 12.40pm

-12 11:45am
+12 12.40pm

-13 12:30pm
+13 12.00pm

-Pupils should be on the school yard no later than 08:35 ready to go to their first lesson.
-The school gate will close at this time.
+Pupils should be on the school yard no later than 08:35am, when the school gate will close.
 Pupils who attend after this time will be expected to enter school through the main school entrance at reception.
-School starts at 08:35 when all pupils should be in their first lesson, in preparation for the register being taken at 08:40.
+School starts at 08:40 when all pupils should be in their morning form time, in preparation for the register being taken.
 It is a legal requirement that a register is taken at the start of the day.
 Not only does the process allow us to monitor attendance but also to act as a pupil checklist in respect of health and safety issues - e.g. fire drill.
+Registers will close at 09:50am each morning.